smaclell/smaclell.github.io/_drafts/crafting-code-with-csharp.md

 our code and found we often use private methods for doing little bits of work.

 We had worker classes for processing queued work and then send callbacks indicating the work is done or failed.
-Within the class there was a handy method for sending callbacks.
-The helpers method would format the callback url and other parameters then use other classes for actually sending the callback.
+Within the class, there was a handy method for sending callbacks.
+The helper method would format the callback URL and other parameters then use other classes to actually send the callback.

 {% highlight csharp %}
 public class Worker {